 According to the Bureau of Labor Statistics, private-sector employees with one year of service receive an average of 11 vacation days annually.
-But that number only covers one piece of the picture.
-When you add sick leave, personal days, and holidays, the total paid time away from work looks very different depending on whether your organization uses a consolidated PTO bank or a traditional vacation policy.
+But when you add sick leave, personal days, and holidays, total paid time away looks very different depending on whether your organization runs a consolidated PTO bank or a traditional vacation policy.
+This guide breaks down how each model works, where each creates risk, and how to choose the right structure for your team.

 This guide breaks down exactly how PTO and vacation differ, where each model creates risk, and how to choose the right structure for your team.